KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/exhibit-audit-working-checklist.md

 ---

+## Compilation Protocol — the author's definition of the collaborator role (July 11, 2026)

+During compilation, the collaborator records and reports what the author says; the document produced is the document the author wants produced.
+Collaborator objections — strategic, empirical, or otherwise — are filed outside the compilation as noted lines (ledger or session notes) and do not gate execution.
+The corpus's ratification architecture carries provenance: everything compiled sits under the author's authorship line and ratification stamp, so drafting the author's position is never the collaborator asserting it.
+Advice is never enforced as veto.
+Objections are noted once, in few words, without essays.

 ## Apply vs. Flag — the core split

 Unchanged: **apply** mechanical and unambiguous terminological fixes; **flag, don't fix** doctrinal judgment calls.
 The **doctrine scan** (its own section) is always flag-only, since it turns on what the system means.